SAML-Toolkits/python3-saml/README.md

 Once we know what kind of data could be configured, let's talk about the way settings are handled within the toolkit.

-The settings files described (``settings.json`` and ``advanced_settings.json``) are loaded by the toolkit if not other dict with settings info is provided in the constructors of the toolkit.
+The settings files described (``settings.json`` and ``advanced_settings.json``) are loaded by the toolkit if no other dict with settings info is provided in the constructors of the toolkit.
 Let's see some examples.

 ```python
 # Initializes toolkit with settings.json & advanced_settings.json files.